 Leonard competed in October 2012 at the Perth Accordion and Fiddle Festival an annual event held since 1950.
 He won and became only the second Englishman to be the all Scotland Accordion Champion.
 This is the creme de la creme of accordion competitions in Scotland and is a title that Leonard is very proud of.
 He was awarded the Jimmy Shand Shield by the adjudicator John Carmichael.

-Leonard is also a member of the Happy Cats band who are also based in the North East of England.
+Leonard was also a member of the Happy Cats band from 2011 until they disbanded in 2017.